-The Respiratory Care Program has achieved Provisional Accreditation status as defined for new programs by the accreditation procedures of the Committee on Accreditation for Respiratory Care (CoARC).
+The Respiratory Care Program has earned continuing accreditation from the Committee on Accreditation for Respiratory Care (CoARC).

-The Surgical Technology Program is approved by the Accreditation Review Committee on Education in Surgical Technology (ARC-ST) and accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-Accreditation standards are established by CAAHEP, The American College of Surgeons, and The Association of Surgical Technologists.
+The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in cooperation with the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.